AI Application Engineer

 Track record, not adjectives.

 Live products are a stronger signal than any portfolio copy.
-Behind them: 10+ years of shipping production code and 10+ projects delivered across SaaS, data and AI.
+Behind them: 10+ years of shipping production code that stays shipped.

 products built solo, end to end